CiscoSteve42/CiscoSteve42/README.md

 - 👀 I’m interested mostly in Linux and BSD systems, and would love to pursue a career configuring and maintaining them.
-I also very much enjoy home labbing, mostly with devices destined for the dump will that still run open source stuff great
+I also very much enjoy home labbing, mostly with devices destined for the dump will that still run open source stuff pretty great

 - 🌱 I’m currently learning LFCSA-level Linux, AWS, and working to imporove my Python and networking skills